google/goexpect/README.md

 ### VerboseWriter

 The VerboseWriter option can be used to change where the verbose session logs are written.
-Using this option will start writing verbose output to the provided io.Writer instead of the glog default.
+Using this option will start writing verbose output to the provided io.Writer instead of the log default.

 See the [ExampleVerbose](https://github.com/google/goexpect/blob/5c8d637b0287a2ae7bb805554056728c453871e4/expect_test.go#L585) code for an example of how to use this.